logankoester/docker-web-base/README.md

 The resulting build image will appear at `pkg/latest.tar`.

+### Debugging

+If the build process fails, try stepping through it with `bundle exec thor packer:debug packer.json`.
+While the container is running, you can use `nsenter` to poke around and see what's wrong.

 ## Launching the image

 Import the file to Docker with the `docker import` subcommand.
 Tag it however you like.